kdzwinel/ChromeExtensionsWorkshop/README.md

 - [Manifest File Format](http://developer.chrome.com/extensions/manifest.html)

 ## Extra time left?
-- Clean up your file structure (e.g. keep all JavaScript files in `js/` folder etc.)
 - While data are being loaded show some text/animation (e.g. gif or CSS Animation).
+- Clean up your file structure (e.g. keep all JavaScript files in `js/` folder, css files in `css/` etc.)
 - Make sure that user will get an error message if API is unreachable.
 - Make this popup pretty!
 Play with styles and maybe use [bootstrap](http://getbootstrap.com/)?